rtm/angularfire2/docs/ionic/cli.md

 After adding the AngularFireModule you also need to add modules for the individual @NgModules that your application needs.
  - AngularFireAuthModule
  - AngularFireDatabaseModule
- - AngularFireFunctionsModule
- - AngularFirestoreModule
- - AngularFireStorageModule
+ - AngularFireStorageModule (Future release)
- - AngularFireMessagingModule
+ - AngularFireMessagingModule (Future release)

 #### Adding the Firebase Database and Auth Modules